FRidh/python-on-nix/tutorial.md

             buildInputs = with python27Packages; [
               python27
               pelican
+              markdown
             ];
         };
     };
     }

 For the first environment we want Python 3.4, and for the second Python 2.7.
-Note that we have to explicitly include the interpreter when using `myEnvFun`!.
+Note that we have to explicitly include the interpreter when using `myEnvFun`!
-We can install these environments using `nix-env -i env-<name>` and use by calling `load-env-<name>`.
+We can install these environments with `nix-env -i env-<name>` and use them by calling `load-env-<name>`.
 In both cases `<name>` is the argument `name` of the function `myEnvFun`.